 The magnetic field induced effects observed under different disorder configurations are shown in Fig.~\ref{fig:summetric, anti-symmetric} which illustrates the resulting eigenstates $|\psi_n^{\uparrow}|$, $|\psi_n^{\downarrow}|$ and the corresponding eigenspectra of the system under strong disorder.
-For uncorrelated and symmetrically correlated disorder configurations, the coupled system remain Anderson localized, which is also reflected by the absence of point gap in the corresponding eigenspectrum.
+For uncorrelated and symmetrically correlated disorder configurations, the coupled system remains Anderson localized, which is also reflected by the absence of point gap in the corresponding eigenspectrum.
 In contrast, under anti-symmetrically correlated disorder, the states undergo Anderson delocalization and accumulate at a system boundary, unveiling a re-emergent NHSE.
 This transition is corroborated by the formation of point gaps in the complex eigenspectrum, where the PBC (periodic boundary condition) spectrum encircles the OBC (open boundary condition) eigenenergies~\cite{topologicalorigin,topPhasesofNHsystem,correspondence}.

-This result establishes magnetic fields as an additional tuning parameter capable of controlling localization behavior in disordered NH systems without altering their intrinsic disorder or non-Hermiticity, most appreciably in driving Anderson delocalization when strongly disordered.
+This result establishes the magnetic field as an additional tuning parameter capable of controlling localization behavior in disordered NH systems without even altering their intrinsic disorder or non-Hermiticity, most appreciably driving Anderson delocalization when strongly disordered.
 The driving mechanism behind this delocalization transition is discussed in Sec.~\ref{sec: mechanism underlying magnetic field driven Anderson delocalization}.